michpetrov/appformer/uberfire-docs/docs/tutorial/ufTasks.md

 ##Cleaning the Archetype
 Uberfire Archetype contains some useful code samples that are not necessary in our app, so let's do some cleanup first.

-Please delete these files: SharedSample.java, HelloWorldScreen.java, HelloWorldScreen.ui.xml and  MainPerspective.java.
+Please delete these files: SharedSample.java, HelloWorldUberfireView.java, HelloWorldUberfireView.html and MainPerspective.java.

 ##Creating project structure